p-gen/smenu/tests/README.rst

 Note
 ----
-Before reporting a bug due to a failing test, please re-execute is again at least 3 times with ``test.sh`` as you may have found a i(timing) bug in **ptylie**/**hlvt** and not in **smenu**.
+Before reporting a bug due to a failing test, please re-execute is again at least 3 times with ``test.sh`` as you may have found a (timing) bug in **ptylie**/**hlvt** and not in **smenu**.